ayahariri/Reading-Notes/README.md

 You need to make sure you put a space after the number or dash.
 In conclusion, ordered list you will have to type in a number or letter followed by a dot, then a space.
 An unordered list you will have to type in star or dash followed by a space.

-Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by using this criteria:
+Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by showing the summer countries to visit versus the cold countries:

 Summertime Countries | Winter Countries
 ------------ | -------------
 Bora Bora | Canada